aammd/MS_computational_ecology_opinion/compecol.md

 explicit goal of solving "complex" problems.
-Typically, problems are considered complex when they cannot be solved appropriately with mathematical modelling (*i.e.* the application of mathematical models that are not explicitly grounded into empirical data) or data-collection only [@DornFunk17].
-Computational science is the application to research questions of computational thinking [@Pape96], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a solution in a way that can be automated, and using interactions between simulations and data to refine the original problem or
+Typically, problems are considered complex when they cannot be solved appropriately with mathematical modelling (*i.e.* the application of mathematical models that are not explicitly grounded in empirical data) or data-collection only [@DornFunk17].
+Computational science is the application of computational thinking to research questions [@Pape96], *i.e.* the feedback loop of abstracting a problem to its core mechanisms, expressing a solution in a way that can be automated, and using interactions between simulations and data to refine the original problem or